codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you do when you see a space man?
-Park your car, man.
+Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.

 ## Daily Trivia

-Who is the founder of Palantir?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Peter Thiel
+ 1. Dollar Sign
- 2. Jack Dorsey
+ 2. Exclamation Mark
- 3. Marc Benioff
+ 3. Asterisk
- 4. Mark Zuckerberg
+ 4. Percent Sign

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  Exclamation Mark
 </details>